- Dr. Brian Abelson

-Patients with trigger points in the lateral pterygoid muscle often report sinus pain (or recurrent sinusitis).
-In addition, they may have throat or neck discomfort (including congestion, sore throat, nasal congestion or pressure).
-(48) Research has also shown a possible link to trigger points in the lateral pterygoid muscle and tinnitus.
-(48)
+Patients with trigger points in the lateral pterygoid muscle often report sinus pain (or recurrent sinusitis) and may have throat or neck discomfort (including congestion, sore throat, nasal congestion, or pressure) (48).

-Trigger points can even contribute to increased secretion of mucus in the maxillary sinus, tinnitus symptoms, and limitations in the range of motion of the TMJ.
-(48)
+Trigger points can contribute to increased mucus secretion in the maxillary sinus, tinnitus symptoms, and limitations in the range of motion of the TMJ (48).

-Want to learn more about the anatomical structures of the jaw and head and how to palpate them?
-This is excellent information for students, practitioners, and patients.
+Are you interested in exploring the anatomical structures of the jaw and head, as well as learning how to palpate them?
+This comprehensive guide is perfect for students, practitioners, and patients alike.